 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Acleck has been spelled Affleck, Athlyk, Athinkel, Auchlek, Athlek, Achleck, Achinfleck, Afleck, Authinlek and many more.

 Early Notables of the Acleck family (pre 1700)

-More information is included under the topic Early Acleck Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Acleck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Acleck family

 Unrest, poverty, and persecution caused thousands to look for opportunity and freedom in the North American colonies.
 The crossing was long, overcrowded, and unsanitary, though, and came only at great expense.
 Many Strathclyde families settled on the east coast of North America in communities that would form the backbone of what would become the great nations of the United States and Canada.
 The American War of Independence caused those who remained loyal to England to move north to Canada as United Empire Loyalists.
 In the 20th century, Strathclyde and other Scottish families across North America began to recover their collective heritage through highland games and Clan societies.
 Among them: Andrew Affleck who settled in Barbados in 1678; Thomas Affleck settled in Frederick County, Maryland in 1787; George, John, and Joseph Affleck, all settled in Philadelphia, Pennsylvania between 1872 and 1880.

 Related Stories +

 - ^ Smith, Eldson Coles, New Dictionary of American Family Names New York: Harper & Row, 1956.
 Print